anttonalberdi/metadeep/README.md

 | genome2 |     9   |    3    |  25     |
 | genome3 |     7   |   19    |  39     |
 | genome4 |    11   |   32    |  27     |

+Note how in sample1, in which relative abundances of all bacteria are even, the receptor potential is similar to the potential calculated without considering relative abundances.
+In the case of genome1 and genome3 the value is identical, because they only have one receptor per metabolite.
+In the case of genome2 and genome4 the value is higher because they have multiple receptors for some metabolites, which increases their capacity to receive metabolites.

+The values in sample2 and sample3 are very different to the baseline donor potential, because relative abundances are very uneven.
+The bacteria with high relative abundances (genome1 and genome2 in sample2; genome1 in sample3) have a much lower capacity to receive metabolites from other bacteria, because donor are much less abundant.